spirit-warrior/ammas-tour-2024/README.md

 - Size of Amma's peetham in Amritapuri - 47 inches wide, 34 inches long
 - Lola says to plan the project but expenses are not yet approved

-If a new peetham is going to be made it should be built with hardware components from the west which is made for the purpose of lifting which would telescope the legs up and down.
+If a new peetham made, it should be built with hardware components from the west which is made for the purpose of lifting which would telescope the legs up and down.

 </details>